JamesPhippsTan/EnvGen_ExpVar/README.md

-Contains R, python, and bash scripts utilised to generate the figures and tables within 'Environmental perturbation increases gene expression variability and unmasks genetic regulation for transcriptional robustness'.
+Contains R, python, and bash scripts utilised to generate the figures and tables within 'Environmental perturbation increases gene expression variability and unmasks genetic regulation for transcriptional robustness' (https://www.biorxiv.org/content/10.64898/2026.02.18.706644v1.full).
 It is split into the following subfolders:

 Start page - helper functions and RNAseq data QC (Figure 1 and supplement).